Therapy

 A central purpose of the therapeutic relationship is to provide a corrective emotional experience for the client.
 This is where a client visits past traumas in a safe, supportive environment with their therapist, ideally experiencing a different, healthier interaction with the therapist than they did with significant figures in their past, such as a parent or caregiver.
 AI cannot provide the corrective emotional experience that a relationship with another human can provide.

 Ultimately, while AI can offer quick answers and affordable support, it cannot replicate the transformative process of therapy.
-Healing happens not just through information but through relationships—through being truly seen, having your experiences reflected back with nuance, and feeling safe enough to rewrite old relational patterns.
+Healing happens not just through information but through relationships—and the emotional regulation that comes from feeling truly seen and supported.
 These moments of witnessing, reflection, and connection are uniquely human and cannot be automated.
 AI may be a helpful tool along the way, but therapy remains a deeply personal, relational journey that only unfolds in the presence of another human being willing to walk alongside you.

 Want more content like this?